-Name of Director Victor Yeo Chuan Seng Lim Bee Choo Toshifumi Hashizume Carmen Wee Yik Cheng Any relationship (including immediate family relationship) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries. ₹ Ī Z Ī Conflict of interest (including any competing business) Zii N. Ī Ī Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes Yes Yes Other principal commitments including directorships Past (for the last 5 years) Please refer to page 124.
-Please refer to page 124.
-Please refer to page 124.
-Please refer to page 124.
-Present Please refer to page 11.
-Please refer to page 11.
-Please refer to page 10.
-Please refer to page 13.
-General Statutory Disclosures (items (a) to (k) of Appendix 7.4.1) No change in the information of Mr. Yeo as previously announced on 9 June 2015.
+Name of Director Richard Tan Chuan-Lye Lim Bee Choo Shioji Hiramatsu General Statutory Disclosures (items (a) to (k) of Appendix 7.4.1) No change in the information of Mr. Tan as previously announced on 31 January 2019.
 No change in the information of Ms. Lim as previously announced on 8 June 2012.
-No change in the information of Mr. Hashizume as previously announced on 31 July 2023.
-No change in the information of Ms. Wee as previously announced on 29 Sep 2023.
+No change in the information of Mr. Hiramatsu as previously announced on 30 May 2022.
 Any Prior experience as a Director of a Listed Company on the Exchange?
 Not applicable.
-This is a reelection of a director.
-Not applicable.
-This is a reelection of a director.
-Yes.
-Nii.
+This is a re- election of a director Not applicable.
+This is a re- election of a director.
+Nil.
 Attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange?
 Not applicable.
-This is a reelection of a director.
+This is a re- election of a director.
 Not applicable.
-This is a reelection of a director.
-Not applicable.
-Ms. Wee has attended the required training modules as prescribed by the Exchange.
+This is a re- election of a director.
+Mr. Hiramatsu has attended training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
 Not applicable.
-This is a reelection of a director.
+This is a re- election of a director.
 Not applicable.
-This is a reelection of a director.
-Not applicable.
-Mr. Hashizume was previously the Managing Director of Isetan (Singapore) Limited.
+This is a re- election of a director.
 Please see response immediately above.